georgesovetov/python-style-guide/README.md

    - list comprehension,
    - string formatting with `%` operator.

-Always consider to create new variables, functions and classes.
+Always consider introducing new variables, functions and classes.

 Yes:
 ```